-A single putting coach (Kenyon) was purposively sampled to participate in the study.
-Recruitment was via an email request followed by a telephone conversation inviting Kenyon to participate in the study.
-Inclusion criteria for his selection included: (a) experience coaching at an elite level; (b) experience with coaching TFA and BFA and, (c) accessible for a 30-minute face-to-face semi-structured interview.
-Kenyon, is a 45-year-old male, has a Masters Degree in Sports Science and is a PGA Master Professional (the highest accolade within the PGA coaching structure).
-He has 20 years of experience in golf putting as a coach, after spending 6 years playing full time as a professional golfer on the European Tour.
+A single putting coach (was purposively sampled to participate in the study.
+Recruitment was via an email request followed by a telephone conversation inviting to participate in the study.
+Inclusion criteria for his selection included: (a) experience coaching at an elite level; (b) experience with coaching TFA and BFA and, (c) accessible for He has 20 years of experience in golf putting as a coach, after spending 6 years playing full time as a professional golfer on the European Tour.
 Ethical approval was granted from the university's ethics committee prior to conducting the study (Appendix 2.3), with written informed consent provided by the participant.

-The interview was conducted in person at 'The Harold Swash Putting Academy' in Southport, England.
+The interview was conducted in person at '

+.
 The semi-structured interview consisted of several open-ended questions (see interview guide Appendix 9.1).
 Interview questions were designed to encourage the participant to recall exemplars of his own experiences with TFA and BFA.
-Probes were used, when necessary, to elicit greater detail of Kenyon's experiences and to ensure consistent depth of response.
+Probes were used, when necessary, to elicit greater detail of experiences and to ensure consistent depth of response.

 The main body of the interview schedule was divided into three sections.
-The first section addressed Kenyon's beliefs about BFA and TFA and what he perceived as the advantages and disadvantages of both methods, (e.g., tell me what your stance is on BFA and explain any advantages and disadvantages?).
+The first section addressed beliefs about BFA and TFA and what he perceived as the advantages and disadvantages of both methods, (e.g., tell me what your stance is on BFA and explain any advantages and disadvantages?).
 The second section addressed the nature of his knowledge and coaching experiences with TFA (e.g., share your TFA coaching experience).
 The third section was related to future directions of TFA (e.g., do you think golfers should/can switch between BFA and TFA?).
 The interview was recorded on an Apple iPhone S5 with his permission.
-To place Kenyon at ease and to ensure he was fully conversant with the interview process, an introduction was provided including the topic of the interview, the reasons for the interview, and an approximate timeline.
+To place beaction at ease and to ensure he was fully conversant with the interview process, an introduction was provided including the topic of the interview, the reasons for the interview, and an approximate timeline.
 The interview lasted approximately 35 minutes, excluding introductory and setup periods.